 - Segmentation – Identifying different sectors and what is important to each is increasingly critical for targeting and content creation.

 - Personas – Sizing the segments and identifying their outlying characteristics enables us to create buyer personas, and choose who to prioritise efforts on.

 - Channel – Invariably qualitative in nature channel research helps to identify the issues that really matter to partners and how they position you to customers – sometimes they’re your key advocate.

-Industrial areas we’ve worked in include: Fork lift trucks, the industrial internet of things, energy consumption, aerospace, automotive, control systems and logistics.
+Industrial areas we’ve worked in include: Fork lift trucks, the industrial internet of things, energy consumption, aerospace, automotive, hand towel manufacturing, control systems and logistics.